-It is no secret that traditional marketing campaigns have linked carat weight of the center stone to self-worth and pride leading to the notion of bigger being better.
+It is no secret that traditional marketing campaigns have linked carat weight of the centre stone to self-worth and pride leading to the notion of bigger being better.

-While there is no need to convince that size does not matter, we always try to encourage people to consider colour, lustre and brilliance of the sapphire over carat size.
+We firmly believe carat size and weight is a personal preference, and try to encourage people to also consider colour, lustre and brilliance of the sapphire over carat size.

-In most cases, the ‘right’ sapphire size largely depends on finger size, center stone shape and the overall ring design.
+In most cases, the ‘right’ sapphire size largely depends on finger size, centre stone shape and the overall ring design.

 Here are some things to keep in mind: